-A predesign is a document that explores alternatives, conveys programming information and provides a cost estimate for a proposed capital project.
-The predesign should assess which alternative best addresses an identified problem, opportunity or program requirement and at what cost.
-Decision makers in the Governor's Office, OFM and the Legislature use this information to determine whether the project should proceed to design and construction.
+A predesign is a document that explores alternatives, conveys programming information, and provides a cost estimate for a proposed capital project.
+The predesign should assess which alternative best addresses an identified problem, opportunity, or program requirement and at what cost.
+Decision makers in the Governor's Office, OFM and the Legislature use the information contained in the predesign to determine whether the project should proceed to design and construction.

-Predesigns are required for all capital projects with appropriations over \$5 million (\$10 million for higher education) and projects with smaller appropriations that are selected by the Legislature or OFM because they are particularly time sensitive, have high risk or are of particular interest to decision makers.
+Predesigns are required for all capital projects with appropriations over \$5 million (\$10 million for higher education) and projects with smaller appropriations that are selected by the Legislature or OFM because they are particularly time sensitive, have high risk, or are of particular interest to decision makers.

-For more information, see OFM's Predesign Manual.
+For more information, see the OFM Predesign Manual.
 Although predesign is often viewed as the first phase in a major capital construction project, OFM approval of the completed predesign does not guarantee additional appropriations for design or construction.